kevyli9/tldr_project/src/README.md

 Improvements for the final version:
 * The newspaper api we are using faces issues with webpages that have complicated formatting, and a potential improvement would be to find ways to enhance the api's functionality

+**Slider Bar UI**
+Where to find it:
+* slider_nets213.html, style.css, script.js

+Relevant parts of the code and how they work:
+* The HTML file (slider_nets213.html) sets up the major components of the UI, which are the upload components, slider bar, and back button
+* The CSS file (style.css) sets up the style for the slider bar
+* The JavaScript (script.js) file does a few things.
+First, it "gets" all of the components on the page to manipulate them.
+Second, it records the value of the slider bar and from that it makes the sentences with the least number of 'keep' votes disappear first.
+The Upload function shows each of the elements (slider bar, text, and back button), reads the uploaded file, and organizes the sentences in order of decreasing keep votes.

+**Coreference resolution**
+Where to find it:
+* coref_qc_and_aggregation.py

+Relevant parts of the code and how they work:
+* The coreference resolution is integrated into the quality control and aggregation module (see coref_qc_and_aggregation.py).
+* The coref function retrieves the full original text and replaces coreferences with their main mention utilizing AllenNLP’s CorefPredictor Model.
+The function then tokenizes the resolved text into individual sentences.
+* The original sentences are replaced with the corresponding resolved sentences in the output csv, allowing for the final UI to display the resolved sentences in any chosen summary (see ‘coref_list’ in the majority_vote function and main method #MAJORITY VOTING)

+**Analysis**
+* We will compare TLDR’s results against an existing non-crowdsourcing method, specifically “SMMRY” (https://smmry.com/about)